corda/corda-docs/content/en/docs/corda-enterprise/4.5/cordapps/token-sdk-introduction.md

 Once you have established what type of token you want to create, you can use the Token SDK to perform the following key tasks:

 * **Define** your token.
-Using the readymade utilities contained in the contract JAR, you can define all the required attributes and custom attributes of your tokens.
+Using the readymade utilities contained in the contract `.jar` file, you can define all the required attributes and custom attributes of your tokens.

 * **Issue** tokens onto your ledger so they can be used as part of a transaction.